Dr. Kenneth L. Thompson - DVM 1965

 Nebraska Veterinary Medical Association Conference 2007

-Dr. Thompson will receive the award at the annual winter meeting of the Nebraska Veterinary Medical Association on Jan.
+Dr. Thompson received the award at the annual winter meeting of the Nebraska Veterinary Medical Association on Jan.
 22, 2007.

 Growing up in Guide Rock, Dr. Thompson enjoyed showing purebred Shorthorn cattle as a boy.
 He remembers wanting to be a veterinarian from an early age.
 Some of this interest was fostered by a local veterinarian who came to his family farm to treat animals.